datecare/FlightMap/README.md

 # Flight Simulator

-This project is a simple 2D GUI Flight Simulator in Java using the AWT framework.
+This project is a simple 2D GUI Flight Simulator in Java using the AWS framework.
 Add and display flights.

 Features include: